 Swelling since birth adjacent to the medial canthus of the left orbit with slow increase in size over the years.

 0 images remaining

-The above-described features are those of a left-sided fat containing lesion most consistent with internal angular dermoid cyst.
+The above-described features are those of a left-sided fat-containing lesion most consistent with an internal angular dermoid cyst.
 Dermoid cysts represent the most common congenital lesion of the orbit.
 The most common location is at the frontozygomatic suture (80%) followed by the nasal aspect of upper orbit at the frontoethmoidal suture.
 Orbital dermoid cysts could be diagnosed if the fatty components are found within it.
-Some dermoid cysts appear with fluid levels at the superior component of the lesion is a transparent field of fat and the lower component is relatively dense.
-It is called the "fat-floating" sign.

 1 article features images from this case

 - orbit by Dr Saurabh Srivastava

 - Head and Neck - Adult Clinical Conditions - Orbit by Dr Charlie Handley

 - eye conal/intraconal lesions by ali labeeb alwan

 - Liste de cas - Ophtalmologie by Dr. Jean Cournoyer-Rodrigue

 - Orbital dermoid vs Rhabdomyosarcoma by Tom Gordon